 To install packages from the external repositories, you must have subscribed to those External Services.
-For more information on how to subscribe to External Services, see Chapter 8, "Subscribing to External Services," on page 69.
+For more information on how to subscribe to External Services, see Chapter 9, "Subscribing to External Services," on page 73.

 To install packages by using Linux bundles or Linux Dependency bundles, you must create a Linux bundle with the Install RPM action or a Linux Dependency bundle with the Distribute RPM action, then assign the bundle to a managed device with a specific schedule.
-For more information on how to create these bundles, see Chapter 6, "Using Bundles for Linux Devices," on page 45 and for more information on how to assign these bundles to the devices, see ZENworks Software Distribution Reference.
+For more information on how to create these bundles, see Chapter 7, "Using Bundles for Linux Devices," on page 49 and for more information on how to assign these bundles to the devices, see ZENworks Software Distribution Reference.

-- 1 Search for the packages that you want to install: - To search for the packages in the external services, use the zac search --service service_name command. - To search for the packages by using the Linux bundles or Linux dependency bundles, run the zac search --bundle bundle_name command. - 2 Install the packages of the bundle: - To install all the packages from a bundle, run the zac install -entire-bundle bundle name command. - To install selective packages of the bundle, run the zac install package_name [package_name...] --bundle bundle_name command.
+- 1 Search for the packages that you want to install: - To search for the packages in the external services, use the zac search --service service\name command. - To search for the packages by using the Linux bundles or Linux dependency bundles, run the zac search --bundle bundle\name command. - 2 Install the packages of the bundle: - To install all the packages from a bundle, run the zac install -entire-bundle bundle name command.